Danny Steeghs

 Professor and head of the Astronomy & Astrophysics group within the Department of Physics at the University of Warwick.

 I am an observationally focused astronomer, exploiting the spectrum of facilities available to us, both from the ground as well as space.
-I am currently leading a new facility that will hunt for EM signatures of binary mergers, called the Gravitational wave Optical Transient Observer (GOTO).
+I am currently leading a facility that hunts for electromagnetic signatures of binary mergers, called the Gravitational wave Optical Transient Observer (GOTO).
+Its 32 unit telescopes patrols the sky continuously, picking up many transients and chasing external triggers from GW and high-energy facilities.

 If you are interested in a Ph.D position in our group, a description of current projects on offer can be found here.
 You can find out more about our research, with my interests overlapping with the white dwarf, transient and space domain awareness sub-groups.

-- Latest preprints as posted on arXiv or full publication list (via on-line ADS search)
+- Latest preprints as posted on arXiv or ADS refereed publication list

-- GOTO ; Gravitational Wave Optical Transient Observer
+- GOTO ; Gravitational Wave Optical Transient Observer, check out the news and publications.

 Write to: